withastro/docs/src/pages/core-concepts/collections.md

 - Working with remote data
 - Mixing remote and local data

-**When to use Collections: When you need to reuse a single template to generate multiple pages from a larger dataset.** If you just want to generate a single page (ex: a long list of every post on your site) then you can just fetch that data on a normal Astro page without using the Collection API.
+**Use a Collection when you need to generate multiple pages from a single template.**  If you just want to generate a single page (ex: a long list of every post on your site) then you can just fetch that data on a normal Astro page without using the Collection API.

 ## Using Collections